ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Token Classification.md

   - HuggingFace
   - token_classification
 created: 2024-05-31T19:12:27
-modified: 2024-06-18T08:47:03
+modified: 2024-06-18T08:52:05
 ---

-The Token Classification Board is part of the open-source Breadboard project.
-This board leverages the Hugging Face Inference API to highlight key parts of a given text.
+The Token Classification Board for Breadboard leverages the Hugging Face Inference API to highlight key parts of a given text.
 It is particularly useful for quickly identifying important topics or entities within a text, such as in research papers or presentations.

+> [!warning]
+> Sometimes it will error because model is loading just run the board again

+View the Hugging Face Inference API Token Classification documentation [here](https://huggingface.co/docs/api-inference/detailed_parameters?code=curl#token-classification-task)

+>[!info]
+> Generate a free Hugging Face API key at: https://huggingface.co/settings/tokens

 ![](https://youtu.be/gITcehjKItY)